frescobaldi/quickly/docs/source/quicklydom.rst

 -------------------------------

 Some elements have whitespace between them, others don't.
-For example, the :class:`lily.MusicList` and the :class:`lily.Chord` element put whitespace between their children, but :class:`lily.Note` doesn't.
-MusicList also puts whitespace after the first brace (the "head") and before the closing brace ("tail"), but Chord doesn't.
+For example, the :class:`lily.MusicList` and the :class:`lily.ChordBody` element put whitespace between their children, but :class:`lily.Note` doesn't.
+MusicList also puts whitespace after the first brace (the "head") and before the closing brace ("tail"), but ChordBody doesn't.

 This is handled by five properties that have sensible defaults for every element type, but can be modified for every individual element.
 These